CodeYourFuture/SQL-Coursework-Week1/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Tenzin Samdup
-- Your City:
+- Your City: West Midlands
-- Your Slack Name:
+- Your Slack Name: tenzyn

 # Homework Details

-- Module:
+- Module: sql
-- Week:
+- Week:1

 # Notes